leehoawki/SargParse/README.md

 My own scheme interpretor.

-It has an interactive commandline input and functions good in most situations.
+It has an interactive commandline input and functions appropriate in most situations.

 ====
 Pointer_teller